ashleywr/weebs-learn-to-code/README.md

 # weebs-learn-to-code
 y'all :b:outta learn how to code

-Make a branch for each of you guys who want to participate and push your answers to said branches
+Make a branch for each of you guys who want to participate and push your answers to said branches.
+We'll figure out the specifics later :lul: